Infosys' slower revenue growth outlook slams shares

-BANGALORE Infosys disappointed investors on Friday with a weaker-than-expected revenue growth outlook due to an uncertain global economy, sending its shares plunging more than 12 percent in their biggest fall in nearly three years.
+BANGALORE India's Infosys Ltd (INFY.NS) disappointed investors on Friday with a weaker-than-expected revenue growth outlook due to an uncertain global economy, sending its shares plunging more than 12 percent in their biggest fall in nearly three years.

 The forecast from India's No.2 software services exporter sparked worries about prospects for the country's $100 billion outsourcing sector, which faces slowing demand from its western clients, intense competition from global rivals and volatile currency markets.